qianjinhao/3D-face-papers/README.md

 # 3D-face-papers
 Hello!
 Here is a collection of 3d face related papers and code implementations.
 Welcome to contribute.

-Proceedings ofthe 26th annual conference on Computer graphics and interactive techniques 1999
+Computer graphics and interactive techniques 1999
 * 3DMM [A Morphable Model For The Synthesis Of 3D Faces](https://cseweb.ucsd.edu/~ravir/6998/papers/p187-blanz.pdf)

 CVPR 2016